-Dr Vincent Thomas obtained is PharmD degree in 1999 (Paris XI University).
+Vincent Thomas obtained is PharmD degree in 1999 (Paris XI University).
 He defended his PhD in the field of microbial ecology (interactions between Legionella pneumophila, biofilms and protozoa) in 2004 in the same University, and then spent 2-years as a post doc at CHUV hospital (Lausanne, Switzerland) to investigate interactions between Free-Living Amoebae and various microorganisms.
 In 2006, he took a position as a senior researcher at STERIS Corp. to develop a microbiology lab located in the premises of the French Nuclear Agency (CEA, Fontenay-aux-Roses, France) and directed at disinfectant mechanisms of activity against emerging infectious agents including prion, various viruses, protozoa and drug-resistant bacteria.
-He obtained his HDR (Accreditation to supervise research in microbiology) in 2012, and then left to join the French startup Enterome in 2013.
+He then left to join the French startup Enterome in 2013.
 He was specifically in charge of the development and validation of an industrial platform dedicated to DNA extraction, biobanking, metagenomics sequencing and bioinformatic analysis for the analysis of gut microbiota in close association with INRA-Metagenopolis.
-Dr Vincent Thomas joined the Technological Research Institute BIOASTER in 2015 as head of the Biological Collections and Microbiology Unit.
+Vincent joined the Technological Research Institute BIOASTER in 2015 as head of the Biological Collections and Microbiology Unit.
 He is now head of the Microbiota Program in the same Institute, being specifically in charge of positioning the Institute’s strategy and vision in the field of microbiota research.

 Infectious diseases physician at the Victorian Infectious Diseases Service, Royal Melbourne Hospital.
 Co-head Translational and Clinical Research and Co-head Indigenous Health at Doherty Institute for Infection and Immunity, University of Melbourne.
 Deputy Chair of the Australasian Society for Infectious Diseases Clinical Research Network.